 Outlast is a scary and beautiful game.
 It tackles a dark atmosphere and really just doesn't hold anything back.
 The world is quite large and filled with puzzles that will at a basic stance challenge you.
 Game mechanics are well done and seem realistic enough in this creepy world as you make your way out.
 Even the characters you run across bring their own fascinating little bits to the game whether they are of neutral stance or straight up crazy and trying to kill you.
 The length of the game is somewhat short, but stacked with events for you to witness.
 So prepare to Outlast in order to survive through this dark world bringing a great story with it.

-Review Done on Outlast for Xbox One
+Outlast Review on Xbox One

 Review Code provided by Red Barrels